Generic Name: Indomethacin Injection (in doe METH a sin)

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any health problems that Indocin I.V. must not be taken with like an untreated infection, certain bleeding problems, and certain types of heart or kidney disease.
-There are many health problems that your child must not take this medicine with.
+- If your child has any health problems that Indocin I.V. (indomethacin injection) must not be taken with like an untreated infection, certain bleeding problems, and certain types of heart or kidney disease.
+There are many health problems that your child must not take Indocin I.V. (indomethacin injection) with.

 - If your child has low platelet levels.